![]() |

 VMI).

-The Charlottesville Wrestling Club periodically holds clinics in the
+Are you interested in U.Va.?
+The Charlottesville Wrestling Club periodically holds clinics in the Richmond area.
+Details.
+And here's their wrestling page: U.Va.

 Would you like to wrestle in college like Mac Friddell and John Chlore have fairly recently done up at Princeton?
 The Bush Administration mildly reformed Title IX to enhance the likelihood that you can do so.
 Here are some details about the recent reform and here's a link to the National Collegiate Wrestling Association dedicated to current and future college club teams (some of which have already gotten NCAA or NAIA certification).
 Can you imagine how good it would look on your job resumé to have significantly helped a fledgling project thrive?